dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 See the [incremental loading](../../general-usage/incremental-loading.md#incremental-loading-with-a-cursor-field) guide for more details.

+If you encounter issues with incremental loading, see the [troubleshooting section](../../general-usage/incremental-loading.md#troubleshooting) in the incremental loading guide.

 ## Advanced configuration

 `rest_api_source()` function creates the [dlt source](../../general-usage/source.md) and lets you configure the following parameters: